radyna/cv-example/README.md

 # cv-example
-These is the first steps in my studying HTML
+This is the first steps in my studying HTML